Doraville station

 Doraville is a subway station in Doraville, Georgia, and the northern terminus on the Gold Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 Doraville serves as the ground for the Doraville rail yard for the Gold line, with a capacity of 30 rail cars.

 This station mainly serves Doraville, Tucker, Norcross, Peachtree Corners, Duluth and Lawrenceville.

 This station provides access to Doraville City Hall, Doraville Health Department, Doraville Public Library, and bus service to Sugarloaf Mills (formerly Discover Mills).
-Bus service is also provided at this station to Oglethorpe University, Buford Highway, Phipps Plaza, Peachtree Industrial Boulevard, and Brandsmart USA.
+Bus service is also provided at this station to Oglethorpe University, Buford Highway, Peachtree Industrial Boulevard, and Jimmy Carter Boulevard.

 History

 In 1985, GDOT rejected MARTA's proposed station location above I-285, delaying the projected opening date to 1989.